Home

 Answers to these questions are locked in the bedrock archive buried under the Greenland Ice Sheet.
 Pursuing answers has triggered mobilization of the first large Greenland ice drill program in over a quarter century.

-GreenDrill is a 5-year, $7 million project funded by NSF that brings together researchers from Lamont-Doherty Earth Observatory, University at Buffalo, University of Massachusetts Amherst, and Penn State, and harnesses the resources of the U.S. Ice Drilling Program.
+GreenDrill is a 5-year, multi-million dollar project funded by NSF that brings together researchers from Lamont-Doherty Earth Observatory, University at Buffalo, University of Massachusetts Amherst, and Penn State, and harnesses the resources of the U.S. Ice Drilling Program.

 GreenDrill addresses the climate vulnerability of the northern regions of the Greenland Ice Sheet by drilling transects of 3 cores through the ice in 4 different locations.